pytorch/xla/API_GUIDE.md

   xmp.spawn(_mp_fn, args=())
 ```

-There are only three differences between this multiprocessing snippet and the
+There are three differences between this multidevice snippet and the previous
+single device snippet:

-previous one.
-First, `xmp.spawn()` is used to create the processes that will
+- `xmp.spawn()` creates the processes that each run an XLA device.
-run on other XLA devices.
-Second, a `ParallelLoader` is used to load the
-training data onto each device.
-Third, there's no need to call
+- `ParallelLoader` loads the training data onto each device.
-`xm.optimizer_step(optimizer)` with `barrier=True` since ParallelLoader
+- `xm.optimizer_step(optimizer)` no longer needs a `barrier`.
+ParallelLoader
-automatically creates an XLA barrier that forces evaluation of the graph.
+automatically creates an XLA barrier that evalutes the graph.

+The model definition, optimizer definition and training loop remain the same.

-See the [full multiprocessing example](https://github.com/pytorch/xla/blob/master/test/test_train_mp_mnist.py) of how to train MNIST on multiple Cloud TPUs with multiprocessing.
+See the [full multiprocessing example](https://github.com/pytorch/xla/blob/master/test/test_train_mp_mnist.py) for more on training a network on multiple XLA devices with multiprocessing.

-### Running on Multiple Devices with MultiThreading
+### Running on Multiple XLA Devices with MultiThreading

 Running on multiple devices using processes (see above) is preferred to using
 threads.
-If, however, you prefer to use threads then PyTorch/XLA provides
-that support with its `DataParallel` interface.
-The following snippet shows
-the same network training with multiple threads:
+If, however, you want to use threads then PyTorch/XLA has a `DataParallel` interface.
+The following snippet shows the same network training with multiple threads:

 ```python
 import torch_xla.core.xla_model as xm